 Who is a Child Support Magistrate?

 A Child Support Magistrate refers to the judicial officer who specializes in handling child support cases.
-A child support magistrate hears most cases that involve only child support matters, in contrast to hearings that include child custody, parenting time, spousal maintenance and property related issues.
+A child support magistrate hears most cases that involve only child support matters, in contrast to hearings that include child custody, parenting time, alimony and division of assets issues.
 If the hearing includes other issues, the matter will be referred to a District Court Judge.